Balasubramanian-pg/Automation-Scripts/README.md

 # Automation-Scripts
-Here’s a list of **VBA and Macros**-focused automation project ideas for Excel, with brief descriptions of each:
+Here’s a list of **VBA and Macros**-focused automation project ideas for Excel, with brief descriptions of each Macro:

 ---